Aditya213594/E-commerce-Sales-Analysis/README.md

 Contributions to this project are welcome.
 If you have any suggestions, improvements, or additional analyses that could enhance the exploration of e-commerce sales data, feel free to submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, or distribute the code and analysis as per the terms of the license.

 ## Contact

 If you have any questions or inquiries about this exploratory data analysis, please feel free to contact Aditya Singh at adi2001.mahan@gmail.com.